The Learning-Aligned Employment Program (LAEP) offers eligible

 education-aligned, career-related employment.

-This interactive 1-hour webinar will provide a brief overview of
+This interactive 1-hour webinar will provide an overview of LAEP,

-LAEP data reporting requirements for 2022-23, including required
+including data reporting requirements for 2022-23, and a

 Tuesday, November 29, 2022: 2:00 p.m. – 3:00 p.m.